 This week in music class All Around This World goes on a swing-out to Afghanistan.
-We’re not going to dwell on the war, or the Taliban, or anything else troubling in the region that understandably dominates the front page news. instead we’re going to celebrate Afghan music and culture and enjoy both as much as we can.
+We’re not going to dwell on the nation’s tumultuous history, or the Taliban, or anything else troubling in the region that understandably dominates the front page news. instead we’re going to celebrate Afghan music and culture and enjoy both as much as we can.

 — OVERVIEW: Afghanistan is a mountainous, land-locked Central Asian land with a proud, severl-thousand-year yistory of struggle for independence from foreign influence.

 — MUSIC: Maybe Afghan music used to be all rabab all the time, but since the ousted Taliban can no longer formally ban popular music, the international Afghan exile community has had a chance to reconnect with musicians still in the the country . . .